dsp-uga/Pyxis-p1/README.md

 - stemming: we use NLTK's porter stemmer (see http://www.nltk.org/howto/stem.html)

 ## Contributors (alphabetically sorted)
-- Layton Hayes
+- Layton Hayes, Institute of Artificial Intelligence, University of Georgia
-- Parya Jandaghi
+- Parya Jandaghi, Department of Computer Science, University of Georgia
-- Jeremy Shi
+- Jeremy Shi, Institute of Artificial Intelligence, University of Georgia

 See the [contributors](./CONTRIBUTORS.md) file for detailed contributions.

 ## License
 MIT

+## TODO
+- Tuning the stopword list to improve the accuracy.
+- Improve smoothing in tf-idf.